|

 painted hair, some with a wig, doll mark Dionne,

-Alex, Alexander, and/or the dolls name.
+Alex, Alexander and /or the dolls name.

 Each Dionne doll had a clothing color associated with her as